Shekerbura

-Shekerbura (Şəkərbura) is an Azerbaijani sweet pastry, usually eaten as a dessert.
+Shekerbura or shekarbura (şəkərbura) is an Azerbaijani sweet pastry, usually eaten as a dessert.
 It is made in a half-moon shape, filled with ground almonds, hazelnuts, or walnuts, and sugar.
-Shekerbura, shorgoghal, and pakhlava are the iconic foods of Novruz in Azerbaijan.
+Shekerbura, shorgoghal, and pakhlava are the traditional foods of Novruz in Azerbaijan.

 The making of shekerbura usually involves relatives, friends and neighbors who congregate at someone's home to make it.
 Like other pastries prepared for Novruz, shekerbura has a symbolic meaning which denotes the half-moon or flame of fire.

 Preparation

 The dough is made of wheat flour, butter, milk, egg yolks, cream, and yeast.
 The filling is prepared from peeled almond or fried nuts mixed with sugar powder.
 It also includes cardamom to flavor the pastry.

 The dough is rolled and cut into small round shapes, then filled with stuffing and closed up by making a pattern of stitches.
 The stitching pattern on the dough is produced using traditional tweezers called maggash.